 The Group's Belarus banking business is operated through its subsidiary BNB, which was one of the first privately owned commercial banks in Belarus, established in 1992.
-As of 31 December 2012, the Group owned a 79.99% stake in BNB.
-19.99% of BNB is owned by International Finance Corporation.
-BNB offers retail and corporate banking services principally to SMEs.
-SMEs are defined as entities who have a total annual turnover of less than GEL 8.3 million (US\$5.0 million) or the equivalent, microloan clients and middle-income retail banking customers.
+As of 31 December 2012, the Group owned a 79.99% corporate banking services in Belarus.

+(2011: 20th)